IddoSadeh/gmail_mbox_viewer_py/README.md

 - Ensure that your mbox files are properly formatted and placed in the `mbox/` directory before processing.
 - Check the console output for any error messages when running the application.
 - If emails are not showing up after processing, check that the mbox files have been moved to the `processed_mbox/` directory.
+- **Non English** do not work in this version.
+Some email content not in english also does not work. work in progress...

 ## License